TheFllood/mudehui.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m a Ph.D student in computer science at University of California, Santa Cruz.
-My adviser is Prof. Cihang Xie.
+I’m a Ph.D student in computer science at University of California, Santa Cruz advised by [Prof. Yuyin Zhou](https://yuyinzhou.github.io/) and [Prof. Cihang Xie](https://cihangxie.github.io/).
 My research interest is on deep learning, computer vision and generative models.

 News
 ======